Geography of Environmental Crime in Albania-Demage, Cutting and Burned of Forests

 Whereas, Article 206 / b, provides:

 “Destruction or damage through negligence, with serious material consequences, of forest fund, of the nursery forest, of the forest cluster or any similar entity, fire, is punishable by one to three years.
-The same act, when serious consequences on property, health or human life or cause serious long-time damage to environmental or protected areas, is punishable by two to five years ".(note 17)
+The same act, when serious consequences on property, health or human life or cause serious long-time damage to environmental or protected areas, is punishable by two to five years ".(17)

 3. Forest Area in Albania